Stories from Naoh’ra Rabntah

 “Josh, I just got home.
 I’ve had… a long night.”

-“Yeah, I guessed.
+“Yeah, I figured.
 I’m not mad that something happened.
 I’m mad that I didn’t even get a damn text.
 I sat here for hours thinking maybe something really went wrong.
 You can’t do that.”
 He took a breath.
 “Not when you know I know what that feels like.”

 Ben didn’t answer right away.
 When he did, his tone had dropped.
 “Josh, I didn’t mean to worry you.”